jlazaroibanezz/citrabounds/README.md

    - Lower and upper bounds are applied to key reactions.

 3. **Results Analysis**:
-   - The impact of kinetic constraints is evaluated on dormant reactions and flux flexibility.
+   - The impact of kinetic constraints is evaluated on dormant reactions and flux variability.